BarthPaleologue/Blog/content/posts/VR-with-Unity-6/index.md

 Okay so now that we have everything selected, we can add a box collider to all of them at once, assign them to the `Shelves` layer and finally attach a `Shelf` script to them.

 Now we are pretty much free to do whatever we please!
-We will start by adding a transparent box around the shelves that will help the user to select them later on.
+Using the script, we will add a transparent box around the shelves and their items that will help the user to select them later on.

-To make the highlighting work, we will create a new box that we will scale so that in covers the shelf horizontally and englobes the items vertically.
-We will make it transparent and allow to change the color when the shelf is set to highlighted.

 We also need to create another layer just for theses highlights as they will play the role of a large bounding box for the shelf.
 I called it `ShelvesHighlights` and is my 3rd layer.